thedevleon/dugotovr/README.md

 ## Tips for shooting with two GoPros
 - Use Timecode Sync regularly to keep both cameras in sync.
 This can be done in the [official gopro app](https://community.gopro.com/s/article/HERO12-Black-Timecode-Sync), or via the [labs firmware](https://gopro.github.io/labs/) + the [QR Code Generators](https://gopro.github.io/labs/control/custom/).
-- To get the full resolution and FoV, you need the Max Lens Mod 2.0 / Ultrawide Lens the following settings:
+- To get the full resolution and FoV, you need the Max Lens Mod 2.0 / Ultrawide Lens with the following settings:
   - Lens: Standard (do not enable the max / ultrawide lens mode)
   - Framing: 8:7
   - Resolution: 5.3K